Dmitry Shkaev Dmitry Shkaev

 TrackOFF

-A short story about creating a successful product from the ground up to being acquired by a major corporation.
+A short story about building a successful product from the ground up and seeing it through to acquisition.

 Company and team